gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 72	exec(base64.decodestring(bytes(first_name, 'ascii')))
 73	except TypeError:
 ```
-- This Bandit result is indicating that the code contains the use of the exec() function, which can execute arbitrary code in the context of the current process.
+**📣 Explanation:** The result shows that a code contains the use of the exec() function, which can execute arbitrary code in the context of the current process.
 This can be a potential security vulnerability, as it allows an attacker to execute arbitrary code on the system.
 The severity of this issue is considered medium and the confidence of the detection is high.
-The specific location of this issue is in the file ./badguys/vulnerable/views.py, line 72, where the exec() function is being used to decode a base64 string.
+The specific location of this issue is in the file *./badguys/vulnerable/views.py*, line 72, where the *exec()* function is being used to decode a base64 string.

-- The use of exec() in a program is generally considered a security vulnerability because it allows arbitrary code execution.
-- In Python, exec() allows you to execute a string as if it were a Python expression or a statement, which can be dangerous if the string is not properly sanitized or validated before being executed.
-An attacker can potentially use this to execute arbitrary code and gain control of the system, as they can supply a string that could execute any command on the system.
-- Using exec() is also often an indication of poor design, as it can be a sign that a more secure and maintainable design approach is needed.
+**☑️ Solution:** - Using exec() is also often an indication of poor design, as it can be a sign that a more secure and maintainable design approach is needed.
 Therefore, it is important to avoid using exec() and instead find safer alternatives to achieve the same functionality.

 ## Methodology